wangyiqiu/dbscan/README.md

 ## About

 This repository contains code for our SIGMOD'20 paper: Theoretically Efficient and Practical Parallel DBSCAN ([arXiv](https://arxiv.org/abs/1912.06255)).
 Currently it is the fastest sequential and parallel Euclidean DBSCAN code, and it processes the largest dataset in the DBSCAN literature just on a single multicore machine.
-* If you are a data scientist or ML engineer looking for a fast DBSCAN package, please read on for a Python installation.
-Currently it requires ***Python 3.8+ on a 64-bit Linux***, but we are working on expanding it's portability.
-If your system is not yet supported, please use the C++ version in the ``dbscan/c++`` subdirectory instead.
+* Please find the usage instructions in the ``dbscan/c++`` subdirectory.
+* If you computing environment satisfies ***Python 3.8+ on a 64-bit Linux*** (for instance, a fresh copy of Ubuntu 20 on the AWS), you could read-on for a pre-compiled Python installation.
 Our Python code is maintained in a separate Github [repository](https://github.com/wangyiqiu/dbscan-python).
-* If you are looking to benchmark our method, please find more instructions in the ``dbscan/c++`` subdirectory.
-Please note that only the C++ implementation produces the same result as in our paper, and the Python version mentioned above is an on-going work that may have different performance characteristics.
 * For SIGMOD'20 reproducility, please find more instructions in the ``dbscan/reproducibility`` subdirectory

 ## Performance